Power Mac G4 Cube: Sales

-In addition to the product's high price, the Cube suffered from cosmetic issues.
+In addition to the product's high price, the Cube suffered cosmetic issues.
 Early buyers noticed cracks caused by the injection-molded plastic process.
 The idea of a design-focused product having aesthetic flaws turned into a negative public relations story for Apple, and dissuaded potential buyers for whom the design was its main appeal.
 The Cube's radical departure from a conventional personal computer alienated potential buyers, and exacerbated Apple's struggles in the market competing with the performance of Windows PCs.
-Macworld's Benj Edwards wrote that consumers treated the Cube as "an underpowered, over-expensive toy or [...] an emotionally inaccessible, ultra-geometric gray box suspended in an untouchable glass prison."
+Macworld's Benj Edwards wrote that consumers treated the Cube as "an underpowered, over-expensive toy or [...] an emotionally inaccessible, ultra-geometric gray box suspended in an untouchable glass prison".
 The lack of internal expansion and reliance on less-common USB and FireWire peripherals also hurt the computer's chances of success.

-Despite Jobs's clear love of the computer, he was quick to axe the underperforming product.
-On July 3, 2001, an Apple press release made the unusual statement that the computer—rather than being canceled or discontinued—was having its production "suspended indefinitely", owing to low demand.
+Jobs clearly loved the computer, but was quick to discontinue the underperforming product.
+On July 3, 2001, an Apple press release made the unusual statement that the computer—rather than being canceled or discontinued—was having its production "suspended indefinitely", due to low demand.
 Apple did not rule out an upgraded Cube model in the future, but considered it unlikely.
-Business journalist Karen Blumenthal called the Cube Jobs's first big failure since his return to Apple.
-Jobs's ability to quickly move on the mistake left the Cube a "blip" in Apple's history, according to Segall—a quickly forgotten failure amidst other successful innovations.
+Business journalist Karen Blumenthal called the Cube the first big failure by Jobs since his return to Apple.
+Jobs's ability to quickly move on the mistake left the Cube a "blip" in Apple's history, according to Segall—a quickly forgotten failure among other successful innovations.